 Dreamweaver automatically syncs up with Campaign so that your content changes in Dreamweaver are available for you in Campaign.
 All you then have to do is enter an email address, and send a personalized campaign to your email recipient.

-For more information, see Create personalized email campaigns and newsletters.
+For more information, see Create personalized email campaigns.

 You can now create and customize code themes, based on the default Light and Dark themes.
 You can then customize the code colors by modifying the right selectors in the theme file.